 He’s right.
 Traditional HD developers choose cosmetics because there are no core design implications.
-Cosmetics can be layered into nearly any game at any stage of production.
-But for it to “work” massive scale is needed and even then it’s risky.
-It’s no wonder that very few mobile games in the top 100 grossing that use cosmetics only monetization.
-But I also think Ben misidentifies the challenge of cosmetics.
-They are certainly not about self-expression (at least the successful ones).
-In fact, Ben is right: male-centric multiplayer games are about domination but this is why cosmetics are viable.
+Designers can layer cosmetics into nearly any game at any stage of production.
+But for it to “work,” the game needs to achieve massive scale (low ARPU), and even still, it’s risky.
+It’s no wonder that very few mobile games in the top 100 grossing use exclusively cosmetics-style monetization.
+But I also think Ben misidentifies the challenge of cosmetics in his piece.
+I agree; they are certainly not about self-expression (at least the successful ones).
+However, male-centric multiplayer games are about domination, which is why cosmetics are viable instead of unviable.

 Men want a few things, and probably one of the biggest is winning a competition.

 You see, you’re not just trying to get a guy to pay you – you’re trying to get a guy to pay you in front of a bunch of other guys.
 This is a super key.
 A man wants to feel attention from an attractive women on him, and this is made even more satisfying when it’s to the exclusion of those around him.
 He is showing off his power by buying your happiness.

 High-level cosmetics in multiplayer games often signal domination whether or not the cosmetic is attached to skill.
 Apex Legends is particularly effective at this.
 Consider low and high-level banners: